Skip to content

 Teenagers often feel fatigued.
 Whilst a lack of sleep and poor diet makes this worse, another key factor is that their bodies are undergoing a period of rapid growth.
 Demands on their energy are high, which is why they often feel hungry a lot too.
 Ensuring that nutrients are being absorbed effectively from their food is vital.
 Probiotics can help in the process of digestion and absorption, as they produce digestive enzymes which help with food breakdown.
 They also improve the health of the gut lining, which allows for greater absorption of nutrients.
 You can learn more about this in Dr. Kate’s article: What are probiotics?.

-All metabolic processes rely on adequate supply of micronutrients, and the B-family of vitamins in particular are used in energy production.
+All metabolic processes rely on an adequate supply of micronutrients, and the B-family of vitamins, in particular, are used in energy production.
 Probiotic bacteria can be helpful here too, as they actually produce certain B-vitamins for us, whilst also helping us absorb key vitamins and minerals from the digestive tract.
 Any good, well-researched probiotic that has been shown to survive to reach and adhere to the gut would help here.
 Find out how companies ensure the survivability of probiotic strains in the following blog: Do probiotics survive to reach the gut alive?.

 The teenage years can be difficult years to navigate.
 As emotional intelligence is still developing, dealing with new (and potentially stressful) situations may lead to anxiety and depression, both of which can affect numerous areas of health and wellbeing.